-Frankincense oil will immediately induce the feeling of peace, relaxation, and satisfaction.
+Frankincense oil immediately induces the feeling of peace, relaxation and satisfaction.
 Add a few drops of frankincense oil to a hot bath for stress relief.
-You can also add frankincense to an oil diffuser or vaporizer to fight anxiety and for experiencing relaxation in your home all the time.
+You can also add frankincense to an oil diffuser or vaporizer to help fight anxiety and for experiencing relaxation in your home all the time.
 Some people believe that the fragrance of frankincense can increase your intuition and spiritual connection.

 2. Natural Household Cleaner

-Frankincense oil is an antiseptic, meaning it will help eliminate bacteria and viruses from your home and to clean indoor spaces.
+Frankincense oil is an antiseptic, meaning it helps eliminate bacteria and viruses from your home and clean indoor spaces.
 The plant has been commonly burned to help disinfect an area and is used as a natural deodorizer.
-Use it in an essential oil diffuser to help reduce indoor pollution and to deodorize and disinfect any room or surface in your home.
+Use it in an essential oil diffuser to help reduce indoor pollution and deodorize and disinfect any room or surface in your home.

 3. Natural Hygiene Product

 Frankincense essential oil is a powerful astringent, meaning it helps protect skin cells.
-It can be used to help reduce acne blemishes, the appearance of large pores, to prevent wrinkles, and it will even help lift and tighten skin to naturally slow signs of aging.
-The oil can be used anywhere where the skin becomes saggy such as the abdomen, jowls, or under the eyes.
-Mix 6 drops of oil to one ounce of unscented oil and apply it directly to the skin.
-Be sure to always do a small patch area though first to test for possible allergic reactions.
+It can be used to help reduce acne blemishes, the appearance of large pores, prevent wrinkles, and it even helps lift and tighten skin to naturally slow signs of aging.
+The oil can be used anywhere where the skin becomes saggy, such as the abdomen, jowls or under the eyes.
+Mix six drops of oil to one ounce of unscented oil and apply it directly to the skin.
+Be sure to always do a small patch area test first to test for possible allergic reactions.

-If you have any digestive distress such as gas, constipation, stomach aches, irritable bowel syndrome, PMS, or cramps, frankincense oil can help relieve gastrointestinal discomfort.
+If you have any digestive distress, such as gas, constipation, stomach aches, irritable bowel syndrome, PMS or cramps, frankincense oil can help relieve gastrointestinal discomfort.
 It helps speed up the digestion of food, similar to digestive enzymes.
-Add 1-2 drops of oil to 8 ounces of water or to a tablespoon of honey for GI relief.
-If you are going to ingest it orally, make sure it is 100% pure oil, do not ingest fragrance or perfume oils.
+Add one to two drops of oil to eight ounces of water or to a tablespoon of honey for GI relief.
+If you’re going to ingest it orally, make sure it’s 100 percent pure oil; do not ingest fragrance or perfume oils.

 6. Scar, Wound, Stretch Mark or Acne Remedy

 Frankincense oil can help with wound healing and may decrease the appearance of scars.
 It may also help reduce the appearance of dark spots caused from acne blemishes, stretch marks, eczema and help with healing of surgical wounds.
-Mix 2-3 drops of oil with an unscented base oil or lotion and apply directly to skin.
-Be careful of applying it to broken skin, but it is fine for skin that is in the process of healing.
+Mix two to three drops of oil with an unscented base oil or lotion and apply directly to skin.
+Be careful not to apply it to broken skin, but it’s fine for skin that’s in the process of healing.